kazaamjt/BlogContent/base/part_2.md

 This will install the `AD domain Services` and the PowerShell administration tools so we can configure AD using Powershell.
 You can use `Get-WindowsFeature AD*,RSAT-AD*` to double-check that everything is installed.

-Since our `Domain Controller` or `DC` for short, will also function as our DNS server, I'm setting it's address to `127.0.0.1`.
+Since our `Domain Controller`, or `DC` for short, will also function as our DNS server, I'm setting it's address to `127.0.0.1`.
 This is considered good practice.

-Next, we'll set up a Forest and a Domain and isntall the `DNS Services`:
+Next, we'll set up a Forest and a Domain and install the `DNS Services`:

 ```Powershell
 Install-ADDSForest -DomainName "yourdomain.local" -InstallDns